insightsengineering/JointSurvivalModels.jl/paper/paper.md

         id = Int(surv_ids[i])
         id_link(t) = sld(t, Ψ[id], tx)
         censoring = Bool(surv_event[id]) ?
 Inf : surv_times[id]
-        # here we use the JointModel
+        # here we use the JointSurvivalModel
         try
             surv_times[i] ~
-                censored(JointModel(baseline_hazard, γ, id_link), upper = censoring)
+                censored(JointSurvivalModel(baseline_hazard, γ, id_link), upper = censoring)
         catch
         end
     end
 end
 ```
-When sampling the posterior the log probability density function `logpdf` implemented in `JointModels.jl` is called for a distribution given specific parameters.
+When sampling the posterior the log probability density function `logpdf` implemented in `JointSurvivalModels.jl` is called for a distribution given specific parameters.
 The numerical calculation of the likelihood is then used in the sampling process.
 Sampling with the `Turing.Inference.NUTS` algorithm 2'000 posterior samples using 1'000 burn-in samples results in posterior statistic:

 ```
 parameters        mean        std      mcse       rhat  |  ture_parameters